-You can’t keep Windows settings, personal files and apps message appears during Windows 10 setup when language from your previous operating system doesn’t match the language on your Windows 10 ISO file.
+You can’t keep Windows settings, personal files, and apps message appears during Windows 10 setup when the language from your previous operating system doesn’t match the one on your Windows 10 ISO file.

-If you don’t want to switch your system language to US English, you can simply download Windows 10 ISO with that uses the same language as your current operating system.
+If you don’t want to switch your system language to US English, you can simply download the Windows 10 ISO that uses the same language as your current operating system.

-Solution 6 – Remove problematic applications
+5. Remove problematic applications